go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/playbooks/03-smoke-testing-with-tui-tmux-harness.md

 DocType: playbook
 Intent: long-term
 Owners: []
-RelatedFiles:
+RelatedFiles: []
-    - Path: prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/03-tui-screenshots-smoke-scenario.md
-      Note: Where to paste chosen captures
-    - Path: prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/scripts/tui-tmux.sh
-      Note: The harness this playbook explains
 ExternalSources: []
-Summary: How to use the ticket tmux harness script for repeatable Bubbletea smoke tests and captures.
+Summary: "How to use the ticket tmux harness script for repeatable Bubbletea smoke tests and captures."
-LastUpdated: 2025-12-27T00:00:00-05:00
+LastUpdated: 2025-12-27T00:00:00.000000000-05:00
-WhatFor: Fast regression checks of the TUI during refactors.
+WhatFor: "Fast regression checks of the TUI during refactors."
-WhenToUse: Before/after UI changes; when you want repeatable 'screenshots' without manual keypress/capture-pane.
+WhenToUse: "Before/after UI changes; when you want repeatable 'screenshots' without manual keypress/capture-pane."
 ---

 # Smoke testing with `tui-tmux.sh`